-- Step 1: Administer all 15 TILLS subtests. - Step 2: Complete the first page of the Examiner's Record Form, a chart that helps you score the subtests, compare the scores to those of the student's same-age peers, and compare the sound/ word composite score to the sentence discourse composite score. - Step 3: Complete the Identification Chart to determine if the student has a disorder. - Step 4: Complete the Profile Chart (see below) for an at-a-glance, big-picture look at the student's current language and literacy skills in comparison to the quadrant model on which the TILLS is based.
+- Step 1: Administer all 15 TILLS subtests.
+If you're short on time, administer only the Identification Core subtests for the student's age.
+Then complete the testing at a later time. - Step 2: Complete the first page of the Examiner's Record Form, which helps you score the subtests, compare the scores to those of the student's same-age peers, and compare the sound/word composite score to the sentence discourse composite score. - Step 3: Complete the Identification Chart to determine if the student has a disorder. - Step 4: Complete the Profile Chart (see below) for an at-a-glance, big-picture look at the student's current language and literacy skills in comparison to the quadrant model on which the TILLS is based.